solid/pod-browser/shapes/contacts/example/README.md

-# Example Turtle files
+# Contacts-related Turtle files

-The example Turtle files here describe the structure and modelling of the
+The example Turtle files here describe the structure and modelling of the following Contact-related concepts:
-following:

 ### Two address books